 Lately, I noticed some new behavior of StackOverflow in my browser.
 The answer I was looking for was highlighted as if I had used the browser’s search functionality.
 However, this highlighted text was produced by Google Search, …or not?

-This functionality is called Text Fragments and its specification was published by WICG (W3C Incubator Community Group, I was not aware of this group before), which means it is de facto only a proposal, not a standard.
-Regardless of that, it seems it's not a problem to implement such a feature into a browser now.
+This functionality is called Text Fragments and its specification was published by WICG1, which means it is de facto only a proposal, not a standard.
+Regardless of that, it seems it’s not a problem to implement such a feature into a browser now.

 I will explain this new functionality, check the browser support, and also provide a working example further in this article.